-As Movember veterans know, November 1st is the day to clear the canvas, shaving your face clean to kick off a month of mo-growing.
-And wouldn’t it be great to begin by giving yourself the best shave of your life?
-Fortunately, we’re tight with a top razor-handling expert.
+Whether you’re getting married, starting your modeling career, or just trying to pick up chicks, upping your shave skills will definitely up your game.
+Fortunately, we’re tight with a top razor-handling expert who shared how to give yourself the best shave of your life.
 Diane Wood Zuccato is a master barber, a former spokesperson for King of Shaves, and a seasoned pro who once removed the strikeof David Letterman’s writers on national TV.
-She’s also the lady in that photo up there.
+She’s also the lady in that video up there.
 Here are her five steps to the perfect shave.

 1. Do it post-shower